Paychex HR and Payroll Services in Chicago, Illinois

 Learn what new supplemental policies on safety are recommended or required to be followed and documented.
 For example, measures to promote social distancing in the workplace are recommended and safety gear such as masks and gloves may be required to be provided to employees.

 Additional considerations as you prepare to return employees to work include applicable wage and hour laws, especially if employees have different work schedules, pay rates, and classification under state and federal laws.
-Check out our Return to Work resource page for FAQs.

 What Illinois businesses should know: